-Assets Held for Sale-A long-lived asset or disposal group of assets and liabilities that is expected to be sold within one year is classified as held for sale and depreciation ceases to be recorded.
+Assets Held for Sale - A long-lived asset or disposal group of assets and liabilities that is expected to be sold within one year is classified as held for sale and depreciation ceases to be recorded.
 For long-lived assets held for sale, an impairment charge is recorded if the carrying amount of the asset exceeds its fair value less costs to sell.
 Such valuations include estimates of fair values generally based upon discounted cash flows and incremental direct costs to transact a sale.
 Aurora has various properties which are actively being marketed for sale and are classified as held for sale in the accompanying consolidated balance sheets in prepaids and other current assets.
-As of December 31, 2015 and 2014, the carrying amount of these properties were written down to their fair value, less cost to sell, of \$6.1 million and \$9.0 million, respectively, resulting in an impairment adjustment of \$2.4 million and \$2.5 million, during 2015 and 2014, respectively, which was recorded within other operating expenses in the accompanying consolidated statements of operations and changes in unrestricted net assets.
+As of December 2016, the carrying value of these properties was equal to their fair value less cost to sell of \$5.5 million.
+As of December 31, 2015, the carrying values of properties held for sale were written down to their fair value, less cost to sell, of \$6.1 million, resulting in an impairment adjustment of \$2.4 million, during 2015, which was recorded within other operating expenses in the accompanying consolidated statements of operations and changes in unrestricted net assets.

-Pledges Receivable-Unconditional pledges receivable of cash and other assets to Aurora are reported at fair value as contribution revenue at the date the pledge is received.
+Pledges Receivable - Unconditional pledges receivable are reported at fair value as contribution revenue at the date the pledge is received.
 Conditional pledges receivable and indications of intentions to give are reported as contribution revenue and receivables at fair value when the conditions are substantially met.
 Conditional pledge revenue may be net of allowances where applicable, and is reflected as an increase in temporarily restricted contributions when the conditions are substantially met, and the related receivables are reported as other current or noncurrent assets based on the estimated time of collection.

-Deferred Financing Costs and Original Issue Discounts/Premiums on Bond Indebtedness-Longterm debt issuance costs are deferred and amortized over the term of the debt.
+Deferred Financing Costs and Original Issue Discounts/Premiums on Bond Indebtedness - Long-term debt issuance costs are deferred and amortized over the term of the debt.
 Long-term debt issuance costs and original issue discounts/premiums on bond indebtedness are amortized using methods that approximate the effective interest rate method over the estimated average period the related bonds will be outstanding.
-Deferred financing costs and original issue discounts/premiums are recorded as a reduction to or increase in the related debt in the consolidated balance sheets.
+Deferred financing costs and original issue discounts/premiums are recorded as a reduction to or increase in the related debt in the accompanying consolidated balance sheets.

-Intangible Assets-Intangibles are amortized on a straight-line basis over periods ranging from five to 15 years.
-Amortization of intangibles, other than non-compete agreements, is included in other expense in the accompanying consolidated statements of operations and changes in unrestricted net assets.
+Intangible Assets - Intangible assets are amortized on a straight-line basis over periods ranging from 2 to 15 years.
+Amortization of intangible assets, other than non-compete agreements, is included in other expense in the accompanying consolidated statements of operations and changes in unrestricted net assets.
 The amortization of non-compete agreements is included in salaries, wages and fringe benefits expense in the accompanying consolidated statements of operations and changes in unrestricted net assets.

-Asset Impairment-Aurora periodically assesses the impairment of long-lived assets whenever events or changes in circumstances indicate that the carrying amount of an asset or group of assets may not be recoverable.
+Asset Impairment - Aurora periodically assesses the impairment of long-lived assets whenever events or changes in circumstances indicate that the carrying amount of an asset or group of assets may not be recoverable.
 Recoverability of an asset or group of assets to be held and used is measured by a comparison of the carrying amount of an asset to estimated undiscounted future cash flows expected to be generated by the asset, a quoted market price, or prices for similar assets.
 Management considers such factors as current results, trends, and future prospects, in addition to other economic factors, in determining the impairment of an asset.
-There were no impairment adjustments recorded in 2015 or 2014 other than the impairment of assets held for sale noted above.
+There were no impairment adjustments recorded in 2016 or 2015 other than the impairment of assets held for sale noted above.